 Best for Alexa Super Fans

-For you Alexa super fans, the Echo Show (2nd Gen) is for you.
+The Echo Show (2nd Gen) is for Alexa super fans.
 It's big, loud, and powerful in all the right ways.

 Best Mid-Range Display — Amazon Echo Show 8